-The groaning of a wounded man was

-heard down the road a few yards ahead.

-It was a black night and hardly anything

-was distinguishable, Cpl.
+The groaning of a wounded man was heard down the road a few yards ahead It was a black night and hardly anything was distinguishable, Cpl.
 Raymond Kelly, Co.
 K Imedic, from Philadelphia, was cautiousy moving forward in the direction of the sound.
-The shadowy on his stomach and dragging the wounthe blackness.
+The shadowy outline of a doughboy emerged from got two of our men already".